springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-Most of the pages on Nature.com have unique page titles that describe the purpose of the page.
+Most of the pages on this product have unique page titles that describe the purpose of the page.
 <br><br>
 Some pages (e.g in checkout flows) do not have unique page titles at every stage in a process.
 We are actively working to find and repair these problems.
 </td>